 The Princess and the Frog, Up, The Hurt Locker, and Up in the Air are top movies in theaters

-On July 25, Michael Jackson dies.
+On June 25, Michael Jackson dies.
+Earlier that day, Farrah Fawcett passed as well.

 H1N1 (otherwise known as Swine Flu) sweeps across the globe and is declared a national emergency in the fall.